benjaminmaccini/benjaminmaccini/SETUP.md

 organize, just keep it as a dated, append-only log of ideas, events, etc...

 **Code Editing -**
-As it stands at the end of 2024, I use Zed as my primary with Vim keybindings for large projects and vim with a small config.
+As it stands at the end of 2024, I use Zed as my primary with Vim keybindings for large projects and helix for quick edits.
 Here are some guiding principles:
 - An editor is no replacement for _good dev tooling_.
 As a bonus, focusing on tooling allows for standardization amongst programmers in an organization.
 - Must-haves for coding
 	- Fuzzy searching